-Ancient Groove Music specialises in producing editions of sacred choral music as well as other vocal and ensemble works, having the highest standards of music engraving, academic rigour and performability.
-The catalogue consists of scholarly editions, from the Renaissance through the Baroque to the present day, designed by performers for performers.
+Ancient Groove Music specialises in producing bespoke editions of sacred choral music, as well as other vocal and ensemble works, with high standards of music engraving, academic rigour and performability.
+The catalogue consists of scholarly editions, from the Renaissance through the Baroque to more recent works, designed by performers for performers.
 We also publish books on music and literature written by musicians.
 Wherever possible, we strive to meet the recommendations in British Standard BS 4754:1982 for the presentation of music scores and parts.

 We provide music to cathedral, collegiate and church choirs, choral societies and concert groups in the UK and throughout the rest of the world, as well as leading professional ensembles such as The Gabrieli Consort and The Sixteen.
 We will also consider commissions and suggestions for additions to the catalogue, as well as 'bespoke' editions to your specifications.
 We are happy to provide customized editions in different keys, for different forces, with different texts!
 If you have any questions about the music or any of the information on our website, please do not hesitate to contact us.

-One of the highlights of our church music collection is an authentic edition of Allegri's Miserere mei, and an essay detailing the research is included on this site.
+Highlights of our church music collection include an authentic edition of Allegri's Miserere mei, and an essay detailing the research is included on this site.
 Recent research has uncovered a fifth vocal part for Casciolini's Stabat mater dolorosa, previously published with only four parts!

 Recent additions to the catalogue include Verse Anthems by Thomas Wilkinson (fl.
-1575 - 1612); an English language edition of the St. John Passion by Victoria and a reconstruction of Quemadmodum by Taverner.
-We also have a series of Magnificat and Nunc dimittis settings by Lassus, Palestrina and others.
+1575 - 1612); an English language edition of the St. John Passion by Victoria; and a reconstruction of Quemadmodum by Taverner.
+We also have a series of Latin Magnificat and Nunc dimittis settings by Lassus, Palestrina, Tallis and others.

-We have also produced recordings of some of the works in our catalogue, including a new recording of Lotti's Messa di Requiem.
+We have also been involved in producing premiere recordings of some of the works in our catalogue.
 Unfamiliar works for which no recording exists have been given computer-generated audio renderings.
 Samples pages of our scores are available.

 Ancient Groove Music also offers a selection of essays on music, free ebooks, including John Redford's morality play, c.1540, The Play of Wit and Science.
 Essays on this site include a description of the various ways in which the Lord's Prayer was set to music in Tudor times; and a study of the text of the poem Nolo mortem peccatoris.
 There is also some free sheet music, showing the quality of our work.